Schwarzbaer/StrangeStars/README.md

 Strange Stars
 =============

-I trust I don't need to point out the main inspiration for this game.
+I trust I don't need to point out the main inspiration for this game once you get it to run.
+If you can't, please come back in a while, this thing is in suuuch an early state...

 TODO